att-innovate/charmander-experiment-nessy/docs/RUNMANUALLY.md

     ./experiments/nessy/bin/start_dns-sl2

+Open the [Mesos][2] to check tasks are all actively running.
+It should have all the tasks listed (order does not matter) shown in this picture:

+![image](https://github.com/att-innovate/charmander-experiment-nessy/blob/master/docs/MesosExp.png?raw=true)

+To see the data generated on run-time, open the [Vector][3] to observe the metrics collected from DNS server on slave2.

 #### Start smartscaling
-Smartscaling is the machine intelligence pieve that implements autoscaling and DDos detection.
-After set up, smartscaling will tell Charmander scheduler to spin up /shut down another DNS server on demand.
+Smartscaling is the machine intelligence piece that implements auto-scaling and DDoS detection.It will tell Charmander scheduler to spin up /shut down another DNS server on demand.
 It can also kill the DDoS attack once detected.

 	 ./experiments/nessy/bin/start_smartscaling

-Then, open the [Mesos][2] to check tasks that are actively running.
-It should look like this:

-![image](https://github.com/att-innovate/charmander-experiment-nessy/blob/master/docs/MesosExp.png?raw=true)

-To see the data generated on run-time, open the [Vector][3] to observe the metrics collected from DNS server on slave2.

-#### Increase traffic
+#### Add more traffic to DNS server

-This will start a load emulation where 200 users simutanously send queries to the DNS server in a random pattern, for example, normal load of 200 users
+Start a load emulation where multiple threads simutanously send queries to the DNS server in a random pattern.
+For example, add normal load of 200 users.

     ./experiments/nessy/bin/start_normalload-u200